andrew15818/FCA_AI2/README.md

 The line is what we calculate for the training set, and we generalize it to an unseen testing set, which is what this image shows.

+## Lesson 6: Training a game-playing agent

+Lesson 6 introduced supervised and reinforcement learning.
+The regression done in Lesson 5 is an example of supervised learning since during training we have access to the labels of the training data.
+This might not be feasible in every scenario, since sometimes we might have to wait until we see the result of an action.

+In this project, we use [openai](https://gym.openai.com)'s gym library.
+This library provides many environments to test reinforcement learning.
+Gym is a great resource to learn more about algorithms and apply them to games.